Articles

 • Winter

 Shorter days mean fewer eggs.
 Without supplemental lighting, some hens stop laying altogether.
-You're at your lowest output while your customers still expect their usual orders
+Production is at its lowest while customers still expect their usual orders

 Commercial battery operations solve this with controlled lighting and rolling flock replacements.
-You're not doing that.
-Your production is seasonal by nature, which means your order management needs to account for it.
+Most small producers aren't.
+Production is seasonal by nature, which means order management needs to account for it.

 Where this creates problems